castedo/vmxor/README.md

 mount --all -t vmhgfs
 ```

-I've found VMWare shared folders (vmhgfs) to work more reliably and more easily
+At one point I found VMWare shared folders (vmhgfs) to work more reliably and
-than NFS.

-### Running scripts during Linux installation

-Look at `examples/vmxor-make-fancy` for an example of:
-* an extra file (`add_authorized_keys.sh`) placed on the virtual floppy
-* `add_authorized_keys.sh` adding SSH keys to root
-* an `autoinst.xml` file using more features, like calling the above script
-* use of a non-default .vmx/template file
+more easily than NFS.
+But then Linux kernel updates and vmhgfs driver issues
+caused upgrade head-aches.
+I've since switched back to using NFS and not had
+any problems since.

 ### Enhancing .vmx.template files